-If you can successfully prove that you were injured in an accident that was due to no fault of yours, the court will award compensation for several different factors.
+If you can successfully prove that you were injured in an accident that was due to no fault of yours, the court will award you compensation for loss of earnings for several different factors.
 These may be grouped into two categories:

 - General damages, which include pain, trauma and loss of quality of life.